Getting Started Guide

 On the other hand, if you don’t have retail experience, you’ll soon realize that there are many areas of business ownership you will need to learn quickly — finding a storefront or real estate, hiring employees, store layouts, marketing, inventory management, merchandising, logo/branding, accounting, and the list goes on.

-In this guide to opening a cannabis dispensary, you will learn many of the key challenges to opening a marijuana business.
-If you have specific areas of concern, you can jump ahead to those sections.
+In this guide, how to open a dispensary, you will learn many of the key challenges to opening and managing a marijuana business.
+If you have specific areas of concern, you can jump ahead.

 Keep your dispensary compliant: State reporting